Bin Weevils: Gameplay

-Other virtual businesses included magazines and race tracks.
-Members could publish weekly magazines using text, fonts, page layouts, stickers, and photos from their own Bin Tycoon Camera.
-They could name their magazines and could become journalists, write on the latest game news, and take pictures from their camera around the game in different sizes for their magazine issues.
-Players could rate magazines and in return members would earn earnings at ATM Cash Machines for every rate they received and for publishing a weekly issue.
-The Weevil Wheels Track Builder at the Dirt Valley allowed members to design and run race track businesses using track builder kits.
-Members could design their own race track with 3D features for other players to play on at the Weevil Wheels Track Builder directory.
-In return for every play and rating they received on their race tracks, members would earn earnings at ATM Cash Machines.
-They would also earn earnings for having their race track approved.
+Additional virtual enterprises encompassed magazines and racing tracks.
+Players had the opportunity to create weekly publications utilising text, fonts, page layouts, stickers, and images captured with their personal Bin Tycoon Camera.
+They could assume the role of journalists, reporting on the latest gaming developments while capturing photographs within the game in various sizes for their magazine editions.
+Players had the ability to rate these magazines, and in exchange, members would receive earnings at Cash Machines for each rating they garnered and for the publication of a weekly issue.
+The Weevil Wheels Track Builder located in Dirt Valley enabled members to create and manage racing track businesses through track builder kits.
+Members could craft their own racing tracks featuring 3D elements for other players to enjoy within the Weevil Wheels Track Builder directory.
+For each play and rating their racing tracks received, members would earn earnings at Cash Machines, as well as additional earnings upon the approval of their racing tracks.
+Members could also become race track testers and test all new racing tracks submitted.

-The main navigation of the game was the Map which players could use to travel to different areas of the game world.
-The game world consisted of 15 main areas for users to explore: Flum's Fountain, Lab's Lab, Dosh's Palace, Castle Gam, Rigg's Movie Multiplex, Sink's Sub, Rum's Airport, Tink's Tree, Gong's Pipenest, Club Fling, Dirt Valley, Figg's Cafe, Shopping Mall, Bin Pets Paradise, and Flem Manor.
-Some locations were only accessible by becoming an SWS Member (Secret Agent).
-The Summer Fair was a temporary pop-up location during the summer months where players could play fairground minigames to earn 'Tokens' and buy prizes for their nest from the Prize Huts.
-Summer Fair attractions included the Gunge Tent, Ram's Arcade, Fab's Fortune Teller, Duck Soaker, Bin The Ball, Spin The Wheel, Funhouse, Weekly Challenge, Gong's Hammer, Bin Pet Bounce, and Gam's Cannon.
+The primary means of navigation within the game was the Map, which allowed players to traverse various regions of the game world.
+This world comprised 15 key areas available for exploration: Flum's Fountain, Lab's Lab, Dosh's Palace, Castle Gam, Rigg's Movie Multiplex, Sink's Sub, Rum's Airport, Tink's Tree, Gong's Pipenest, Club Fling, Dirt Valley, Figg's Cafe, Shopping Mall, Bin Pet Paradise, and Flem Manor.
+There were locations only open for a limited time only, such as Mystery Island, a large volcano island used for digging treasure during the History Hunters expeditions.
+Certain locations required players to attain SWS Membership (Secret Agent) for access.
+Additionally, the Summer Fair served as a seasonal pop-up venue during the summer months, where players could engage in fairground mini-games to earn 'Tokens' and acquire prizes for their nests from the Prize Huts.
+Attractions at the Summer Fair included the Gunge Tent, Ram's Arcade, Fab's Fortune Teller, Duck Soaker, Bin The Ball, Spin The Wheel, the Funhouse (which included a massive maze and water park), Weekly Challenge Tent, Gong's Hammer, Bin Pet Bounce, and Gam's Cannon.